 I love it because it doesn't include any ingredients that tend to cause inflammation in the body (gluten, dairy, sugar) so I can continue to keep that in control but also indulge in one of my favorite recipes I grew up on.
 With struggling with IBS and other chronic inflammation symptoms, having a recipe like this is so nice!

-- dairy free yogurt (i.e. coconut yogurt)
+- On top of dairy-free yogurt (i.e. coconut yogurt) or greek yogurt

-- your favorite nut milk (I use cashew or coconut!)
+- Your favorite nut milk (I use cashew or coconut!)

-- plain in a bag as a snack on the go
+- Plain in a bag as a snack on the go

-- on top of a smoothie bowl
+- On top of a smoothie or our favorite pitaya bowl.

 The best way to store paleo granola is in an air tight container.
 We use Weck Jars and absolutely love them.
 Keep it in a cool dry place for up to one month.
 You can also freeze it in the sam container for up to three months.